StrangeBeeCorp/docs/docs/thehive/configuration/proxy.md

 ## Global Application Proxy

 Proxy settings can be configured for the application.
-By default, the JVM's proxy settings are used, but it's possible to define specific configurations for individual HTTP clients.
+By default, the JVM proxy settings are used, but it's possible to define specific configurations for individual HTTP clients.

 &nbsp;